 The printed or “officially listed” price for an item, if published.
 Generally refers to financial instruments or other products the quality of which can be easily denominated in currency.

 The least exciting of the three competitive pricing strategy options; parity pricing seeks to keep your prices generally in line with competitors.

 Setting the price of your product below prices offered by typical competitors in an effort to gain market share.
 This is expected to increase your market share in the long run.

-Skim Pricing (Pricing Above Competition)
+Price Skimming (Pricing Above Competition)